Who Am I?

 Why Write ADrayInTheLife?

 I’ve learned over the years that there is a fantastic community of travelers sharing their stories on the internet.
 There are some amazing travel blogs out there that feature stunning photography, hotel and restaurant reviews, travel deals, and others useful information and insights.
 However, the most enriching part of travel for me is that it forces me out of my comfort zone and into a world that I don’t understand… and those thoughts and experiences are what I want ADrayInTheLife to be about.
-So I’ve broken down this blog into three sections.
+So I’ve broken down this blog into four sections.

 “Travel Tricks” – As I travel more and more and become obsessed with credit cards and loyalty programs, I have learned a few tricks to make travel a little more affordable.
 I’ll be sharing a few of these insights in this section.